Second Council of Ephesus: Double jeopardy

 The first case was that of Ibas, Bishop of Edessa.
 The famous champion of the Antiochian party, he had been accused of crimes before by Domnus, Bishop of Antioch, and had been acquitted soon after Easter 448.
 His accusers had gone to Constantinople and been granted a new trial by the emperor.
 Bishops Photius of Tyre, Eustathius of Berytus and Uranius of Imeria were to examine the matter.
 The bishops met at Tyre, removed to Berytus, and returned to Tyre.
 Eventually, in February 449, they acquitted Ibas once more, together with his fellow accused: Daniel, Bishop of Harran and John of Theodosianopolis.

 Cheroeas, Governor of Osrhoene l, was then ordered to go to Edessa to start a new inquiry.
-He was received by the people of Edessa on April 12, 449, with shouts in honour of the emperor, the governor, and the late Bishop Rabbula and against Nestorius and Ibas.
+He was received by the people of Edessa on 12 April 449 with shouts in honour of the emperor, the governor and the late Bishop Rabbula, and against Nestorius and Ibas.
 The detailed summary of the reception takes up some two or three pages of the report that Cheroeas sent, along with two letters of his own, to Constantinople.
 The report gave details of the accusations against Ibas, and led to the emperor's ordering for a new bishop to be chosen.

 The report, which provided a history of the whole affair, was read at length by the order of Dioscorus.
 When the famous letter of Ibas to Bishop Maris was read, cries arose such as: "These things pollute our ears. ...Cyril is immortal. ...Let Ibas be burnt in the midst of the city of Antioch. ...Exile is of no use.
 Nestorius and Ibas should be burnt together!"

 A final indictment was made in a speech by a priest of Edessa named Eulogius.
 Sentence was finally given against Ibas of deposition and excommunication, without any suggestion that he ought to be called to speak in his own defence.

 In the next case, that of Ibas's nephew, Daniel of Harran, it was declared that they had clearly seen his guilt at Tyre and had acquitted him only because of his voluntary resignation.
 He was quickly deposed by the agreement of all the council.
 He, too, was not present and could not defend himself.

 Next was the turn of Irenaeus, who, as an influential layman at the first Council of Ephesus, had been known to favour Nestorius.
 He had later become Bishop of Tyre, but the emperor had deposed him in 448 under charges of bigamy and blasphemy, and Photius had succeeded him.
 The synod ratified the deposition of Irenaeus.

 Aquilinus, Bishop of Byblus, had been consecrated by Irenaeus and was his friend.
 He was the next to be deposed.
 Sophronius, Bishop of Tella, was a cousin of Ibas.
-He was, therefore, accused of magic, and his case was reserved for the judgment of the new Bishop of Edessa, a surprisingly-mild decision.
+He was accused of various forms of divination, including tyromancy (divination with cheese) and oomancy (divination with eggs).
+His case was reserved for the judgment of the new Bishop of Edessa.